TheB3Rt0z/mag2/app/README.md

 ## Conventions

+### Keywords

+- **ATM** acronym for "at the moment", indicates a state (usually in a code comment) that could change in the future
+- **Todo:** prefix to code comment, indicating required development, needed enhancements of code or simply a desired improvement

+### Code validation

+i-ways code is validated against Squizlabs PHP CodeSniffer (v3+) generic standard, furthermore PSR-1, PSR-2 and optionally EcgM2 (Magento 2 Extension Quality Program) standards could also be applied if needed, with some minimal modification:

+- codelines could eventually exceed limit of 85 characters in some cases:
+  1) if line follows format "use \[CLASS_NAMESPACE]\[CLASS_NAME] [as [CLASS_NAME]]", in order to allow typing full long class names on one single line
+  2) if a doc block line follows format " * @param object $[VARIABLE_NAME] [CLASS_NAMESPACE]\[CLASS_NAME]" for the same reason of above
+  3) if there is an inline single-line comment, following pattern "[CODE_STRING] // [COMMENT_STRING]"

+- underscores (_) should not be used as prefix in variable and method names to indicate visibility, some Magento methods rewrites (e.g.: "_isAllowed()", "_getElementHtml(AbstractElement $element)") can be howewer prefixed with an underscore, in order to assure working signature in children classes.

 ### Theme naming

 Basic template identifier has 2 components, **Iways** and **base** (slash separated), further templates extending it should be identified with **Iways/[LOWERCASE_STRING]** and **Iways/[LOWERCASE_STRING]_[LOWERCASE_STRING]** if additional nesting is needed.